masaid2244/ISTQB-CTFL-Agile-PK-By-Masaid-Zeb/README.md

-# ISTQB-CTFL-Agile-PK-By-Masaid-Zeb
-## 🌟 ISTQB® Certified Tester Foundation Level Agile Tester (CTFL-AT)
+## 🌟 ISTQB® Certified Tester Foundation Level Agile (CTFL-AT) Guide by Masaid Zeb

 This repository is a comprehensive guide for the **ISTQB® Certified Tester Foundation Level Agile Tester (CTFL-AT)** certification, specifically designed for professionals in Pakistan.
 Authored by Masaid Zeb, it offers a detailed roadmap to help you successfully prepare for the **ISTQB® Agile certification** exam.

----

 ## 🌟 ISTQB® (CTFL-AT) Overview 🌟